bisvo01/angular-styleguide/a1/README.md

     *Why?*: DOM manipulation can be difficult to test, debug, and there are often better ways (e.g. CSS, animations, templates)

 ### Provide a Unique Directive Prefix
+(Corvus: Optional) - until we choose a prefix
 ###### [Style [Y073](#style-y073)]

   - Provide a short, unique and descriptive directive prefix such as `acmeSalesCustomerInfo` which would be declared in HTML as `acme-sales-customer-info`.